Charlotte hospitals, schools overrun by COVID-19 cases

 In the second half of November, hospitalizations climbed by about 21%, according to an Observer analysis of public health data.
 By comparison, in the first half of December, hospitalizations increased by nearly 36%.

 The cumulative 54,463 cases recorded since the start of the pandemic translates into a rate 4,905 infections for every 100,000 people.
-Mecklenburg's COVID-19 death toll is 513, local officials said Friday afternoon.
+Mecklenburg's COVID-19 death toll is 513, local officials said late last week.
 So far this month, 57 residents have died of coronavirus-related complications.

-The spiraling numbers have stark implications for congregate living settings like nursing homes, with 46 facilities now experiencing active outbreaks, according to information released Friday by Mecklenburg County Public Health.
-Four child care centers or schools are also reporting COVID-19 clusters, including Davidson Day School and Francis Bradley Middle School in Huntersville, the health department said.
+The spiraling numbers have stark implications for congregate-living settings like nursing homes, with 46 facilities now experiencing active outbreaks.
+Four child care centers or schools are also reporting COVID-19 clusters, the health department said.

-"This is the first identified cluster in a CMS facility," district spokeswoman Yaviri Escalera said in a statement Friday afternoon about Bradley Middle School.

-"All impacted students and staff were notified last week of confirmed cases and/or the need to quarantine due to close contact with infected persons.
-No impacted students or staff have been in the building since notification was made."

-Hospitals are seeing younger patients than previously in the pandemic, Novant Health infectious disease expert Dr. David Priest told reporters Friday.
+Hospitals are seeing younger patients than previously in the pandemic, Novant Health infectious disease expert Dr. David Priest said.

 Many of those patients don't need ICU beds or ventilators, saving resources for the sickest COVID-19 patients, Priest said.
 But he said this surge in coronavirus cases has been so large, hospitals are using a large proportion of hospital and ICU beds.

-There are about 285 ventilators currently in use, with 580 available throughout the Metrolina Healthcare Preparedness Coalition, which encompasses Mecklenburg and a dozen surrounding counties, including Gaston, Iredell, Cabarrus and Union.
+There are about 285 ventilators currently in use, with 580 available throughout the Metrolina Healthcare Preparedness Coalition, which encompasses Mecklenburg and a dozen surrounding counties.

 Priest said the hospitals expect an additional surge after Christmas and New Year's.